 We make our way to the beach and find Graham has discovered an eagle’s nest – massive with full fern fronds sticking out in all directions.
 The birds were making a particularly strange call, one none of us had ever heard before.
 Graham had come across a young eaglet on the forest floor, next to a white bed of eagle down, too young to fly and clearly had fallen from the nest above.
 We leave them to reconnect with the fledging bird and hope for the best for its survival.

 Back aboard the Passing Cloud we make our way, just so slightly north to Bag Harbour, an immediate favourite spot with glowing green trees lit by the sun, fried egg jellyfish floating by, and a lone bald eagle circling overhead against a bluebird sky.

 We eat dinner below in Passing Cloud’s cozy salon.
-Chef Erin starts us off with a bird’s nest appetizer, an onion sous-vide with speckled quail’s eggs to go with our theme of birds today.
-For our main, also sticking to the theme of our avian friends, we have duck with beet puree and leeks.
+Chef Erin starts us off with what she calls a bird’s nest appetizer: an onion sous-vide with speckled quail’s eggs to go with our theme of birds today.
+For our main dish, also sticking to the theme of our avian friends, we have duck with beet purée and leeks.
 We nestle in for a chart chat to mark the vast distance we’ve come so far and reflect on all of the incredible faces and places we’ve met along the way.
 In the morning we’ll go ashore and explore the bog to discover another microclimate of biodiversity.